garretchristensen/BestPracticesManual/Manual.md

 Organize Your Work:

-Don‚Äôt save output.
+Don't save output.
 Just save code and data that generates it.

 Think about the entire pipeline.
-Terry White ‚ÄúHit by a bus test‚Äù
+Terry White "Hit by a bus test"

 Suggestions:

--   Use Stata‚Äôs different missing values (‚Äú.a‚Äù-‚Äú.z‚Äù, not exclusively
+-   Use Stata's different missing values (".a"-".z", not exclusively ".")
-    ‚Äú.‚Äù)

 -   Do not use spaces in directory names

--   Use ‚Äúnaming directories‚Äù, .i.e. a directory beginning with ‚Äú-‚Äú (so
-    that it will appear first alphabetically) inside each directory to explain the contents of the above directory.
+-   Use "naming directories", .i.e. a directory beginning with "-" (so that it will appear first alphabetically) inside each directory to explain the contents of the above directory.